richard-clark/paredit-quiz/README.md

 (If you're actively working on the application, run `gulp watch` to rebuild whenever a source file changes.)

-Run using the provided `server.coffee` script, which starts a server and serves the app at `localhost:8081`:
+To start a server, run:

 ```
-# If CoffeeScript is installed globally:
-coffee server.coffee

-# If CoffeeScript is not installed globally, uncomment and run:
-# ./node_modules/coffee-script/bin/coffee server.coffee
+cd docs/ && http-server
 ```

-The app can then be accessed at `http://localhost:8081/app`.
+The app can then be accessed at <http://localhost:8080/>.